djenkivanov/foundry-ml-agentic-system/README.md

 **This is still a work in progress and by far one of my most challenging and exciting projects!**

 FoundryML is a self-learning agentic system specifically crafted for Machine Learning automation.
-Give it a train and test set, initiate the process, then sit back and watch the *magic* unfold!
+Give it a train set, initiate the process, then sit back and watch the *magic* unfold!

 ![](./img/FoundryMLDemo.gif)